omar-kamal-elkhabbaty/indeed-clone/README.md

 - JavaScript: Implements the website's functionality.
 - Bootstrap: A CSS framework used for responsive design and layout.
 - SCSS: A CSS preprocessor that enhances the styling capabilities of CSS.
+- API: The Data that are used in the project

 ## Getting Started